VeronikaZarubo/vba-flower-memory-game/README.md

 # vba-flower-memory-game

-This is my uni project made in Excel in Visual Basic.
+This is my uni project made in Excel with Visual Basic.
 It was inspired by memory card game or just Memo game.

 The after-game screen look: